-For complete KWCSP clinical quidance: see CSG - Cancer Screening/Follow-Up
+For complete KWCSP clinical guidance: see CSG - Cancer Screening/Follow-Up

-The KWCSP received KDPH/AFM approval to eliminate the sliding fee scale for ALL KWCSP-eligibles.
-LHDs do not have to calculate sliding fee scales and/or collect copays for any KWCSP screening or diagnostic services because they are FREE for ALL KWCSP eligibles.
-This new policy not only removes a financial barrier for KWCSP-eligible women but also lifts a financial burden from KWCSP-participating LHDs.
+KWCSP offers FREE screening or diagnostic services to all KWCSP eligibles.
+This policy not only removes a financial barrier for KWCSP-eligible women but also lifts a financial burden from KWCSP-participating LHDs by reimbursing LHDs 100% of the Medicare Part B rate for breast and cervical cancer screening services.

-The KWCSP provides statewide oversight of services rendered through participating LHDs and/or LHD's contracted providers.
-LHDs and contracted providers shall ensure each KWCSP-eligible woman receives a complete cycle of care in regards to breast and/or cervical cancer screening, including:
+The KWCSP provides statewide oversight of services rendered through participating LHDs.
+LHDs shall contract with community providers to ensure each KWCSP-eligible woman receives a complete cycle of care, including:

 - 1. Screening - 2.
 Timely referrals to contracted service providers - 3.
-Diagnostics and follow-up - 4.
+Diagnostics and follow-up services - 4.
 Nurse Case management/patient navigation - 5.
 Access/Enrollment to cancer treatment, if applicable, through Medicaid's Breast and Cervical Cancer Treatment Program (BCCTP)

-For BCCTP guidance, Review: CSG-Cancer Screening/Follow-Up
+For BCCTP guidance, Review: CSG - Cancer Screening/Follow-Up

-Follow-up Referrals for Mobile Mammography Units:
+Follow-up Referrals from a Mobile Mammography Event:

 KWCSP eligible woman may receive their screening mammogram within a mobile mammography unit.
-If a LHD chooses to host a mobile mammography event in their community, it is a recommendation for LHDs and LHD nurse case managers to create partnerships with mobile mammography vendors in order to coordinate completion of the WH-58 form and provide follow-up/case management for clients in the event of an abnormal screening result.
+If a LHD chooses to host a mobile mammography event in their community, it is expected for LHDs and LHD nurse case managers to create partnerships with mobile mammography vendors in order to coordinate completion of the WH-58 form and provide follow-up/case management for clients in the event of an abnormal screening result.